-Prior to mounting the coverslip, ensure that the slide is dry.
+Before mounting the coverslip, ensure that the slide is dry by gently flicking the slide to remove any droplets.
 Moisture on the surface of the slide may result in faulty mounting.
 Wipe away any residual droplets with a lint-free laboratory wipe.